ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 number of this operation, the result might be an excessive use of system resources on the server side as well as network resources.
 Servers MUST ensure they have sufficient resources to fulfill this request;
-otherwise, they MUST reject the request.
+otherwise, they MUST reject the request without compromise on security of data-at-rest in the server.

 # IANA Considerations